 - Non dairy milk.
 Any plant based milk works.
 I’ve used oat milk, unsweetened almond milk, and even soy milk.

 - Vanilla extract.
 A must for any good cookie recipe!

 Unlike traditional cookies, these peanut butter ones don’t need any fancy mixers to kitchen gadgets to put together- just one bowl!
 They come together to easily, the hard part is waiting for the dough to chill!

-In a mixing bowl, add your flour, baking powder, and baking soda, and mix well.
+Start by adding your flour, baking powder, and baking soda into a mixing bowl and mix together.
 In a separate bowl, add your peanut butter, powdered sugar, and two tablespoons of milk.
 Beat together (either by hand or a stick mixer), until combined and smooth.
 Whisk in the vanilla extract.
-Slowly add the dry ingredients and mix well, until combined.
+Slowly add the dry ingredients and mix well until combined.
 If the dough is too thick or crumbly, add an extra tablespoon or two or milk.

 - You must chill the dough for 30 minutes before baking them, so they remain thick.
-Again, if this is omitted, your cookies will overspread.
+Again, if this is omitted, your cookies will spread considerably.

 Make ahead and storage tips

 What we love about these cookies is that you can prep the dough in advance and also freeze it for later!
 Here are best practices for cookies and cookie dough: